lupuszr/redux-io-example/README.md

 class CallAlgebra {}
 ```

 Next we can meditate about the flow of our business logic.
-In the example we imagining a scenario
+In the example we imagine a scenario
-where a customer wish to ask for some help from an agent.
+where a customer wishes to ask for some help from an agent.
 So our flow should look something like this:
 customerBackgroundCheck -> askForAgent -> establishCall -> endCall
                                        -> cancelCall